|

 - Door movement

-how much room a door has to lift in relation to the inside measurements of the
+refers to how much room a door has to lift in relation to the inside

 - Door size